wzrain/MIT-6.828/notes/labs/lab5.md

 ### Exercise 10
 It would be nice to redirect I/O in the shell.
 For input redirection, we first open the corresponding file `t` and try to open it onto the file descriptor 0 for stdin.
 If the file descriptor is not 0, just duplicate the file descriptor to 0 and close the previous one.

-read pipes consoles
+read pipes consoles \
-how the file path things work
+how the file path things work  serve_open etc.\
 shell impl
-spawn impl

 kbd_intr serial_intr